ngsankha/pldi-19-artifact/README.md

 # Collecting Data

-In order to collect data on the VM, first navigate into one of the application directories listed above, e.g., `cd FILL IN HERE`.
+In order to collect data on the VM, first navigate into one of the application directories listed above, e.g., `cd ~/discourse-typecheck/`.
 Within each app directory, there are four shell scripts that can be run:

 * tc_comp.sh type checks the application using comp types (`sh tc_comp.sh` will run it).
-Running this will collect the data corresponding to the _Meths_, _Casts_, and _Time_ columns of Table 2.
+Running this will collect the data corresponding to the _Meths_, _Casts_, _Time_, and _Type Errs_ columns of Table 2.
 You can find the type annotations for the methods being type checked inside of the file typecheck.rb within each app directory.
 This file also contains the extra method and variable annotations used (corresponding to the _Extra Annots._ column of Table 2).